Bayern drop more points after draw at Hoffenheim

 At the other end, Neuer denied Hoffenheim a late winner with a superb save at close range to block a shot by Jacob Bruun Larsen.

+Alassane Plea converted a penalty for the hosts and Matthias Ginter compounded Hertha's misery by heading in a second goal after the break.

+The defeat leaves Hertha second from bottom, capping a chaotic week which saw investor Lars Windhorst fall out with the club's board and sports director Arne Friedrich quit abruptly.

-Freiburg climbed back into the Champions League places despite throwing away a two-goal lead before defender Nico Schlotterbeck sealed a 3-2 win at Wolfsburg.
+Earlier, Freiburg climbed back into the Champions League places despite surrendering a two-goal lead before defender Nico Schlotterbeck sealed a 3-2 win at Wolfsburg.

 An outbreak of 20 Covid cases at Mainz meant their away game at Augsburg on Saturday was postponed.